MS-13: Long Island, New York cases, 2010s

 In 2010, Rene Mejia allegedly murdered a Long Island 2-year-old baby.
 According to a confession by a fellow gang member, Adalberto Guzman, MS-13 members decided to "drop", or murder in their slang, the baby's mother because she had "disrespected" the gang by trying to have rival gang members beat up her former MS-13 boyfriend.
 According to Guzman, after the mother was lured into the woods with an invitation to smoke cannabis, he killed her, and the baby then began screaming and crying and was executed with two shots to the head.

 On June 30, 2015, Jonathan Cardona-Hernandez was discovered shot dead on a street in Central Islip, New York.
 MS-13 member William Castellano was accused of murdering him on the suspicion that Cardona-Hernandez was a member of a rival gang.
 Castellano was sentenced in the Eastern District of New York federal court to 27 years in prison for the crime on January 24, 2019.

 The NYPD said that MS-13 were responsible for 17 murders between January 2016 and April 2016 in Long Island.

-In August 2017, two undisclosed members were charged with the January murder of 19-year-old civilian Julio Cesar Gonzales-Espantzay, who was lured with promises of cannabis and sex to a forest in Long Island, where he was attacked with machetes and stabbed with knives.
+In August 2017, Kevin Granados-Coreas and Carlos Portillo were charged with the January murder of 19-year-old civilian Julio Cesar Gonzales-Espantzay, who was lured with promises of cannabis and sex to a forest in Long Island, where he was attacked with machetes and stabbed with knives.
 Nassau County police also said the two members were responsible for 21 murders in New York in just short of two years.
 Authorities said the motive was to gain reputation.